Skip to contents

 2. performs a spatial join st_join of points into quadrats (default predicate: st_intersects),

-3. groups by quadrat_id and returns the mean of each environmental variable (with na.rm = TRUE),
+3. groups by quadrat_id and returns the mean of each numeric environmental variable (with na.rm = TRUE),

 4. left‑joins back to the full set of quadrats to keep empty sites.